|

 Your gift is tax deductible as allowed by law.

 And so, I made a one-time donation to Wounded Warrior Project (WWP) today, February 27th, 2024, in order to renew my annual commitment through MY SPECIAL GIFT TO HELP AMERICA'S WOUNDED WARRIORS!
 Plus, I signed the enclosed "thank-you card...to let another wounded warrior know [I] honor and appreciate his or her service."
-And I am planning to mail the thank-you card as soon as I get a chance to drop off the return envelope to my local post office. –Paul Whiting (February 27th, 2024)
+And I am planning to mail the thank-you card as soon as I get a chance to drop off the return envelope at my local post office. –Paul Whiting (written February 27th, 2024 and revised September 22nd, 2024)

 P.S.: Just so you know, "I have changed the way that I make donations to political, progressive and charitable organizations each month ... due to the fact that I have been spending a considerable percentage of my monthly income on all of these donations."
 (The reader should know that I am HIV-positive with full-blown AIDS.
 And I am on Social Security Disability Insurance, or SSDI, so my income is quite limited.)
 Therefore, "I am reducing how much I donate for the regular mail requests that I receive (to which I choose to respond) to take action."
 Thus, I will still be responding to some of the regular mail requests that I receive (to which I choose to respond), which are requesting me to take action, but I am reducing the amount that I donate to organizations from which I receive mailers.
 Please see my 'August 19th, 2023 Update' from my blog post titled, "I Am No Longer Being An Activist In The Same Way That I Was," which can be found on my "Poet, Artist and Philosopher" blog: